 From Phu Quoc, we flew to Da Nang, Vietnam to meet up with our friend that was traveling in from the States.
 We spent almost two full weeks seeing Da Nang, Hoi An, Quy Nhon, Hanoi, and Ninh Binh.
 With such a wide variety of locations, it was a truly authentic experience.

 We sat through the crazy rains that would last for days, partied with locals late into the night, ate local food like goat and eel, and went CRAZY as the Vietnam Football team won the AFF Cup.
+You can find highlights in the Hanoi episode of WBSA.
 It was a wild, wet, and exciting time to be in Vietnam and we enjoyed every minute of it.
 We took our first Vietnam train trip, had a private concert with talented musicians, and climbed way above the rice fields of Ninh Binh for epic photos.
 To hear more about this trip listen to Podcast 44: Vietnam with a Friend (Da Nang, Hanoi, Ninh Binh, Quy Nhon)

 From Vietnam, we traveled back to Singapore for a 3-week petsit of a miniature pinscher to learn more about the city that we feel in love with back in October.